-Iovance Biotherapeutics, Inc. (the "Company", "we", "us" or "our") is a clinical-stage biopharmaceutical company focused on the development and commercialization of cell therapies as novel cancer immunotherapy products designed to harness the power of a patient's own immune system to eradicate cancer cells.
-Tumor infiltrating lymphocyte ("TIL") therapy is an autologous cell therapy platform technology that was originally developed by the National Cancer Institute ("NCI"), which conducted initial clinical trials in diseases such as metastatic melanoma and cervical cancer.
-The Company has developed a new, shorter manufacturing process for TIL therapy known as Generation 2 ("Gen 2"), which yields a cryopreserved TIL product.
-This proprietary and scalable manufacturing method is being further investigated in multiple indications.
-The Company's lead product candidates include lifileucel for metastatic melanoma and metastatic cervical cancer.
-Lifileucel for metastatic cervical cancer was formerly known as LN-145.
-In addition to metastatic melanoma and metastatic cervical cancer, the Company is investigating the effectiveness and safety of TIL therapy and peripheral blood lymphocyte therapy for the treatment of squamous cell carcinoma of the head and neck, non-small cell lung cancer, and chronic lymphocytic leukemia through its sponsored trials, as well as in other oncology indications through collaborations.
+Iovance Biotherapeutics, Inc. (the "Company") is a clinical-stage biopharmaceutical company pioneering a transformational approach to cure cancer by harnessing the human immune system's ability to recognize and destroy diverse cancer cells in each patient.
+Tumor infiltrating lymphocyte ("TIL") therapy is an autologous cell therapy platform technology that was originally developed by the National Cancer Institute ("NCI"), which conducted initial clinical trials in diseases such as metastatic melanoma and cervical cancer, as well as non-small cell lung cancer.
+The Company's mission is to be the global leader in innovating, developing and delivering TIL therapy for patients with cancer.
+The Company has developed a new, shorter proprietary TIL manufacturing process known as Generation 2 ("Gen 2"), which yields a cryopreserved TIL product.
+This centralized, proprietary, and scalable manufacturing method is being investigated in multiple indications.
+The Company's lead product candidates include lifileucel for metastatic melanoma and metastatic cervical cancer, as well as LN-145 for metastatic non-small cell lung cancer ("NSCLC").
+In addition, the Company is investigating the effectiveness and safety of combinations of TIL therapy with immune checkpoint inhibitors ("ICI"), in metastatic melanoma, cervical cancer, NSCLC, and head and neck squamous cell carcinoma ("HNSCC").
+The Company is investigating peripheral blood lymphocyte ("PBL") therapy for patients with relapsed or refractory chronic lymphocytic leukemia ("CLL") and small lymphocytic lymphoma ("SLL") through its sponsored trials.
+The Company is also investigating the potential for TIL therapy in other oncology indications through academic collaborations with leading cancer research centers.
 On June 1, 2017, the Company reincorporated from a Nevada corporation to a Delaware corporation.